DoogeJ/OpenAITelegramBot/README.md

 You need to create a new 'Telegram bot' with [@botfather](https://t.me/Botfather).

 ### Installation
 For Windows users, simply download the latest release-executable and create an `appsettings.json`-file to configure the application.
+Then run `OpenAITelegramBot.exe` to start it.
+If the application immediately closes, run from a command prompt window to see potential error output.
 If you prefer to build from source or use another operating system, you will need the .NET 7 SDK.
 Download or clone the repository into a folder, create your `appsettings.json` and simply type `dotnet run`.

 ## Configuration
 All configuration is done in the `appsettings.json`-file.
 An example is included in [appsettings.template.json](appsettings.template.json) (copy or rename to `appsettings.json`).
 This is a simple textfile that you can open and edit with many text editors, like Microsoft Notepad.